 The (clearly and very deeply) profit-motivated folks at A16Z put together a listing, ranking, and charts describing detailed market share information about the most popular generative artificial intelligences.

-Added on 9 Mar 2026 · Arizona State University · Systems and Technologies
+Added on 9 Mar 2026 · Arizona State University · Research & Findings

 This article, though it's a scholarly paper and not easy for me to decipher at all, seems to demonstrate better than others why most experts believe LLMs mimic, but don't engage in, reasoning.
 Not too conclusive, but interesting, apparently?